-A Car Insurance Newbie’s Guide To CTPL
+Car Insurance Guide to CTPL

 CTPL or Compulsory Third-Party Liability is a mandatory insurance policy for all vehicle owners.
-The Land Transportation Office (LTO) requires it upon the registration of a vehicle.

 CTPL is basically insurance that provides protection, subject to the limits of liability, and will answer for the death, disablement, and medical expenses of a person injured because of an accident involving the insured’s vehicle.